 Our unit was manufactured in November 2020; you can see the label here.

 The Acer Nitro XV272U KVbmiiprzx and the Gigabyte M27Q are very similar.
 They're both IPS monitors with a 1440p resolution and a 170Hz refresh rate.
 Gaming-wise, the Acer has better response times, at max refresh rate and 60Hz.
 It also has significantly better ergonomics because it allows for swivel adjustment and rotation to portrait mode.
-However, if you typically use your monitor in a bright setting, the Gigabyte is a better choice because it gets a lot brighter to combat glare.
 The Gigabyte has more features, like a USB-C input with DisplayPort Alt Mode and a Picture-in-Picture and Picture-by-Picture mode.

 The Acer Nitro XV272U KVbmiiprzx and the LG 27GL850-B are very similar 27 inch, 1440p IPS monitors.
 The Acer performs better gaming-wise because it has a higher refresh rate of 170Hz and better response times.
-Its stand allows for more ergonomic adjustments than the LG's, but it doesn't get as bright in SDR, so if you're often in a well-lit environment, the LG is a better choice.
+The Acer's stand allows for more ergonomic adjustments than the LG's, so it might be easier to find an ideal viewing position.

 The Acer Nitro XV272U KVbmiiprzx is a bit better than the LG 27GP83B-B for most people, with one major exception that may be a deal-breaker for some users.
-The Acer has much better ergonomics, an optional black frame insertion feature, better text clarity, and better connectivity, with a built-in USB hub.
-Unfortunately, though, the Acer isn't very bright, so if you're in a room with even a moderate amount of light, the LG is the better choice.
+The Acer has better ergonomics, an optional black frame insertion feature, better text clarity, and better connectivity, with a built-in USB hub.